Piano maintenance: Humidity

 Much of a piano is made of wood and is therefore extremely sensitive to fluctuations in humidity.
 The piano's wooden soundboard is designed to have an arch, or crown.
 The crown increases or decreases with changes of humidity, changing the tension on the strings and throwing the instrument out of tune.
 Larger fluctuations in humidity can affect regulation, and even cause parts to crack.
 If humidity changes are extreme, the soundboard can warp so much to the point that it can collapse and lose its crown, which may require rebuilding or replacing the instrument.

 Piano owners can prevent these problems by controlling humidity.
 Most technicians recommend an indoor relative humidity within the range of 30% to 50%, kept as constant as possible.
 Keeping the piano away from air vents, heaters, open windows, open doors, direct sunlight, and the kitchen can help prevent damage since all these are potential sources of sudden changes in humidity.
 However, even with these precautions, changes in weather can affect indoor humidity.
 Ideally, a piano owner would use a hygrometer in conjunction with a humidifier and/or dehumidifier and/or air conditioner/evaporative cooler to keep the humidity of the room housing the piano constant year-round.
 Baldwin Pianos, a major piano manufacturer, recommends running a small cool-air humidifier at least eight hours a day, preferably during the night or in early morning.
 While some technicians think that running a warm-air humidifier may be more effective, especially in cases of very dry climates, others think that this may lead to mildew or mold formation inside the crown.
 In cases where controlling room humidity is impractical, many piano technicians recommend an in-piano humidity control system.
+Research and technical literature note that stability of humidity is often more important than achieving a specific percentage.
+Rapid or frequent humidity changes can increase mechanical wear and contribute to long-term structural stress, even when average humidity levels fall within recommended ranges.